Fukuivenator

-Fukuivenator ("hunter of Fukui Prefecture") is an extinct genus of therizinosaurian theropod dinosaur from the Early Cretaceous of Japan.
+Fukuivenator ("hunter of Fukui Prefecture") is an extinct genus of maniraptoran theropod dinosaur from the Early Cretaceous Kitadani Formation of Japan.

 Discovery and naming

-The type species Fukuivenator paradoxus was in 2016 named and described by Yoichi Azuma, Xu Xing, Masateru Shibata, Soichiro Kawabe, Kazunori Miyata and Takuya Imai.
+The type species Fukuivenator paradoxus was named and described in 2016 by Yoichi Azuma, Xu Xing, Masateru Shibata, Soichiro Kawabe, Kazunori Miyata and Takuya Imai.
 The generic name combines a reference to the Fukui prefecture with Latin venator, "hunter".
 The specific name refers to the paradoxical combination of traits shown by the species.